pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |          Label data based on its connectivity.
      |
      |      pyvista.ImageDataFilters.contour_labels
-     |          Generate contours from labeled image data.
+     |          Generate contours from labeled images.
 The contours may be colored with this filter.
      |
      |      pack_labels
      |          Make labeled data contiguous.
 May be used as a pre-processing step before